-A few weeks ago my husband and I celebrated our 10-year anniversary in Cabo San Lucas.
-We knew we wanted to go to a beach and it needed to be super easy to get to.
-A neighbor suggested the Dreams Resort, an all-inclusive destination, and we were sold.
+A few weeks ago my husband and I celebrated our 10-year anniversary in Los Cabos, Mexico.
+We knew we wanted to go on a beach vacation and that it needed to be super easy to get to.
+A neighbor suggested the Dreams Los Cabos Resort, an all-inclusive destination, and we were sold.

 Stepping off the plane, in what appeared to be the middle of the desert, I couldn't help but grab my camera and start taking pictures.
 Note to self: never do that again.
 Someone rushed at me immediately to tell me to stop.
 He was kind of mean.
 And I instantly started sweating thinking about ending up in Mexican jail.

 This picture does not do the lobby and entryway justice.
-When you first pull up to the front of the hotel, you see the gorgeous blue water through these enormous arches.
-This picture above was taken on our way out to go home and it had been dreary and rainy all morning, hence the green astro turf stripe.
-It made me want to go put a swimsuit on and jump in the ocean.
+When you first pull up to the front of the Dreams Los Cabos, you see the gorgeous blue water through these enormous arches.
+It's such a welcoming view and it makes you want to go jump into your swimsuit and start exploring.

 This was our view.
 It was AWESOME!
 The weather was pretty near perfect.
 Almost every day was warm without being too humid.
 Except for the day before we went home.
 I thought I was going to die.
-It was SO humid and I was SO sweaty and it made me cranky.
+It was SO humid (thanks to an approaching storm) and I was SO sweaty and it made me cranky.